 Social media policy safeguards the confidentiality of the company and its assets and resources by providing the exact consequences for violation.
 It helps protect the employer brand, ensuring that employees represent the company in a manner suggested by the company and its policies.

-The health and safety policy provides the guidelines for staying safe within the company premises.
+The health and safety policy provide the guidelines for staying safe within the company premises.
 It also includes the rules for emergency procedures during emergencies, while highlighting the safety regulations in hazardous situations.
 This policy also sets clear expectations for employees in reporting any work-related accidents and injuries on time.
 As a result, it helps companies in staying safe for the employees.

 Similarly, with changing times, many companies have started providing their staff with work-from-home options.
 Hence, we have the work-from-home policy, which defines the company’s expectations from the employee, as well as the procedures to be followed while working remotely.
 It includes various guidelines that define the communication channels, performance monitoring, and data security.